jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This section describes the requirements that a received message, the message that is sent from the Message Originator to the Mailbox Provider and about which a report is to be sent later, must meet.

 ### Strict
-If the domain in the {{!RFC5322}}.From and the domain in the CFBL-Address header field are identical, this domain MUST be covered by a valid
+If the domain in the {{!RFC5322}}.From and the domain in the CFBL-Address header field are identical, this domain MUST be matched by a valid
 {{!DKIM=RFC6376}} signature.
-In this case, the DKIM "d=" parameter and the {{!RFC5322}}.From field have identical DNS domains.
+In this case, the DKIM "d=" parameter and the {{!RFC5322}}.From field have identical domains.
 This signature MUST meet the requirements described in [](#received-message-dkim-signature).

 The following example meets this case: